rokath/trice/docs/TCOBSSpecification.md

 * [ ] The reserved values `00000ooo` with `ooo` = `001`...`111` are usable for the extended compressing.
 * [x] These sigil bytes have implicit the offset 0.
 They are only allowed as "right" neighbor of an other sigil byte.
 * [ ] R = Repetition sigils repeat the data bytes according to their count value, if no M sigil is right of them.
 * [ ] Several repetition sigils are added.
-Examles:
+Examle:
   * [ ] `aa R4 R3` = (1 + 4 + 3) \* `aa` = 8 \* `aa`
 * [ ] M = Multiply sigils multiply their count with the count of the sigil left of them.
 * [ ] A multiplication between M sigils is possible unlimited times.
-* [ ] If left of a M sigil a R sigil occurs it is also multiplied, but the multiplication chain ends then.
+* [ ] If left of a M sigil a R, Z or F sigil occurs it is also multiplied, but the multiplication chain ends then.
 * [ ] Examples:
   * [ ] `Z2 R3 R4 M8` = ( 2 + 3 + (4 \* 8)) \* `00` = 37 \* `00`
   * [ ] `aa R4 R2 M3 M3` = ( 1 + 4 + (2 \* 3 \*3 ) \* `aa` = 23 \* `aa`
   * [ ] `F2 M3 R4 M3 M8 R5` = ( (2 \*3 ) + (4 \* 3 \* 8) + 5 ) ) \* `00` = 107 \* `00`
 * [x] The encoder has the choice how to encode.
-The decoder follows a clear algorithm.
+The decoder follows an clear algorithm.

 | Sigil|code |Use| Comment                    |
 | -    | -   | - | -                          |